denten-books/plain-text/3-chapter.md

 abstract paragraphs and sentences "laid out" in page space.

 Here is where things should get interesting for a scholar of textuality.
-The document--object model further gives rise to three "operations," tied to the "domain and range" of its constituent objects. *Editing*, in this model, comprises operations that move from abstract to abstract, or, from concrete to concrete domains.
+The Document Object Model further gives rise to three "operations," tied to the "domain and range" of its constituent objects. *Editing*, in this model, comprises operations that move from abstract to abstract, or, from concrete to concrete domains.